 Last Updated on

 You may remember I went to the School of Wok for a day of Chinese cookery.
 I was particularly thrilled with the Sichuan Chicken recipe we made and wanted to share it with London Unattached readers, but not until I’d checked with the School they were happy for me to do so.
 This is one of those dishes that makes you question why you might ever want to order a takeaway.
 It’s VERY tasty – and despite the chilli and Sichuan peppercorns, not ridiculously hot.
-Of course, you could always add more!
+Of course, for a really spicy Sichuan chicken recipe you could always add more!
+Oh, and you might see Sichuan spelt Szechuan – it’s the same thing.

-There are a few tips that I learnt at the School that make this dish so perfect.
+There are a few tips that I learnt at the School that will make your Sichuan chicken perfect.

 - Firstly, you REALLY need to prepare absolutely everything before you start to cook.
 Make the chicken marinade up and leave it for 30 minutes or so while you prepare the vegetables.